You are here

 If you are interested in being an Intramural Sports Official, all you have to do is follow the steps on the website (see link below), and work hard.
 You can officiate as many or as few sports as you would like, and no experience is necessary.
 Finally, you can still play Intramural Sports regardless of whether or not you are an official.
 To find out about upcoming meetings and officials trainings, check out the Becoming an Official webpage.

-All players participating in any intramural event will be required to show a University of Iowa or government-issued photo ID prior to participation in each intramural game/event.
+All players participating in any intramural event must be on the team roster, and will be required to show a University of Iowa or government-issued photo ID prior to participation in each intramural game/event.
 Anyone who does not produce a University of Iowa or government-issued photo ID is considered an ineligible participant and will not be allowed to participate.
 NO ID = NO PLAY.
 NO EXCEPTIONS.

 Any team found using a player that is playing under a fictitious name or ID, or a team that has a player that has checked-in, or attempted to check-in, under a fictitious name or ID with the intent to play illegally, will forfeit all games in which that player checked-in.
 The player using an improper ID and the player providing the ID to be used illegally will be suspended and must meet with the Intramural Sports Administrative Staff.
 The team captain may also be suspended and have to attend the meeting at the discretion of the Intramural Sports Administrative Staff.

-Team rosters for league sports may be updated throughout any sport’s season.
+Team rosters for league sports may be updated throughout any sport’s season and all of playoffs.
 Team captains can add players through IMLeagues.com and are encouraged to do so well in advance of their game times.
-In most sports/leagues, participants can be added to a team roster up until a team’s scheduled game time.
+In most sports/leagues, to participate in that night’s contest(s), participants can be added to a team roster up until a team’s scheduled game time.
 For Friday Night Series events, the roster addition deadline is the scheduled start time of the event, not each team’s first contest.
 Roster additions can only be done on IMLeagues.com.
-Please see each sport’s Information Sheet for sport-specific information regarding the roster addition process.
+Please see each sport’s Information webpage for sport-specific information regarding the roster addition process.

 Team captains can request to drop players in order to allow those players to participate on another team by completing a Player Drop Request Form and submitting it to the Intramural Sports Administrative staff.
 Player Drop Request Forms can be found, completed, and submitted online here.